 a) Tuition Fee Loan

-Your UNI sets your tuition fee, and the loan is paid directly to them.
+Your university sets your tuition fee, and the loan is paid directly to them.
 You have to pay it back.

 b) Maintenance Loan

 The loan covers some of your living costs and is paid directly into your bank account at the start of each term.
 You have to pay the loan back.

 Click here to check if you are eligible to apply for a student loan.